PRIVACY NOTICE FOR WEBSITE USERS AND NEWSLETTER SUBSCRIBERS

 1.1 Who are we?

-Frontline is a charity with a mission to transform the lives of vulnerable children by recruiting and developing outstanding individuals to be leaders in social work and broader society.
-We are working towards this through the Frontline and Firstline programmes, and by building a movement of leaders in and outside of social work as part of our Fellowship.
+Frontline is a charity with a mission create social change for children who do not have a safe or stable home, by developing excellent social work practice and leadership.
+We are working towards this through the Frontline and Firstline programmes, and by building a movement of leaders in social work and broader society as part of our Fellowship.

 Our data protection officer can be contacted directly here:

 Frontline, Coram Campus, 41 Brunswick Square, London WC1N 1AZ

 1.2 How we use your personal data

 Frontline is a data controller under the General Data Protection Regulations (GDPR).
 The personal data we collect on our website will be used for the following purposes: